-5. The Design Review Board also refused to allow the Hotel to be set back from the street and public sidewalks, exposing vehicles and pedestrians to damage and injury from falling snow and ice, or even an object carelessly left on a balcony railing.
+5. The Design Review Board also refused to allow the Hotel to be set back from the street and public sidewalks, exposing vehicles and pedestrians to damage and injury from falling snow and ice, or even an object carelessly knocked off a balcony railing.

 This decision increased the likelihood that an out of control vehicle would run into the building or balcony supports.
 Anyone who has observed vehicle traffic at the intersection of Railroad Avenue and 5th Street knows the danger of which I speak, especially when the bars close.

 6. The Town’s Wastewater Treatment Plant is not financially self-sustaining.
 The Town continues to draw down the Reserve Fund that was established when the facility was built.
-When the Fund runs dry, already high water & sewer rates will skyrocket, devastating households and businesses alike.
+When the Fund runs dry, already high water & sewer rates will skyrocket even further, devastating households and businesses alike.
 Sky is a ticking time bomb for naive investors.

 7. The Town appears no more ready for success today than it was when I purchased the Hotel in 2000.
-Today’s highly compensated staff is several times larger than it was back then despite the fact that the population has actually decreased and businesses have fled.
+Today’s highly compensated Town staff is several times larger than it was back then despite the fact that the population has actually decreased and businesses have fled.

 They’re an ignorant, uncooperative, deceitful, lying, hostile bunch of self-dealing hooligans.
 There’s nothing but trouble waiting over at Town Hall.
 Property Rights and the Rule of Law have no place in Skykomish.